magiclane/magiclane-maps-sdk-examples-for-android/RouteNavigation/README.md

 ## Overview

 This example app demonstrates the following features:
+- Present a map.
+- Wait for a valid position.
 - Start navigation from the current position to a given landmark if a route can be calculated.

+## Requirements

+- Deployment target device must run min Android API 16.
+- Deployment target device must be connected to internet.

 ## Build instructions